LivePersonInc/knowledge-center-archive/_new/latest-whats-new-jan.md

 ![](img/Instagram_connector.gif)

 The integration with the Instagram API allows brands to respond to consumers at scale through the LivePerson Conversational Cloud platform.
-It enables brands to use automation and rich content in the conversation, and passes context about the consumer’s intent (when available), which can be used for routing, useful info for the human agent, and reporting purposes
+It enables brands to use automation and rich content in the conversation, and provides context for the consumer’s intent (when available), which can be used for routing, useful info for the human agent, and reporting purposes.

 ### What are the entry points?
-* Respond to consumers’ direct messages in Instagram (including images and videos file attachment).
+* Responding to consumers’ direct messages in Instagram (including images and videos file attachment).
 * Sending a private message to a consumer who posted a story and tagged the brand.
 * Sending a private message to the brand who posts a story about their products and services.